 Previous samples collected on Site have found the presence of lead in soil near the Locomotive Repair Shop and the active railroad lines (see Figure 2).
-Concentrations of lead in soil have exceeded the commercial/industrial California Human Health Screening Level (CHHSL) for lead of 320 milligrams per kilogram (mg/kg).
+Concentrations of lead in soil have exceeded the commercial/industrial California Human Health Screening Level (CHHSL) for lead of 320 milligrams per kilogram (mg/kg) and background concentrations for lead established for the adjacent Mill Site2.
 These lead concentrations are limited to soil shallower than 1.5 feet below ground surface (ft bgs), and in areas north and south of the Locomotive Repair Shop.
 Lead has not been detected in samples collected deeper than 1.5 ft bgs at concentrations above the CHHSL.
-DTSC has requested additional sampling to improve understanding of the distribution of lead as well as arsenic in soil at the Site (see Section 2.2 and Figure 3).
+DTSC has requested additional sampling to improve understanding of the distribution of lead as well as arsenic3 in soil at the Site (see Section 2.2 and Figure 3).